Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 4. Use this token to display the Stripe form on your storefront.
 See the [Stripe docs](https://stripe.com/docs/payments/accept-a-payment?platform=web&ui=elements#set-up-stripe.js) on how to accomplish that.
-5. During the checkout the user is only charged any potential downpayment or proration ( see [Advanced features](#advanced-features)).
+5. During the checkout the user is only charged any potential down payment or proration ( see [Advanced features](#advanced-features)).
 The recurring charges will occur on the start of the schedule.
 For paid-up-front schedules the customer pays the full amount during checkout
 6. Have the customer fill out his payment details.